 Another typical Dutch food that is usually vegan is 'ontbijtkoek' (translates as 'breakfast cake') a type of soft dark brown gingerbread.
 Every supermarket carries a huge variety of these and most are vegan (watch out that they have no honey/honing).
 They come in large loaves and individually wrapped snack size slices.
 They can be eaten plain or spread with margarine.

 The most omnipresent supermarket chain in the Netherlands is Albert Heijn, easy to recognize from the big blue AH sign above the entrance to their stores.
 It is rapidly becoming more vegan-friendly.
-The majority of their vegetarian products contain eggs or cheese, but they have vegan ones too.
-Some of their store brand products now carry a dark green V vegan label.
+Some of their store brand products carry a dark green V vegan label (there is also a light green vegetarian label, some of the vegetarian labeled products are actually vegan, but not all).
 They stock the Vegafit brand (black packaging), which is completely vegan and delicious.
-They also carry a decent selection of vegan dairy alternatives, hummus and other spreads, energy bars like Clif and Trek, Ben & Jerry’s ice cream and a few vegan ready to eat meals.
+The larger stores also carry a big selection of vegan dairy alternatives, hummus and other spreads, energy bars like Clif and Trek, Ben & Jerry's ice cream and a few vegan cheeses and meal salads.
 Their pre-baked pizza crusts with tomato sauce are also vegan.

 Another vegan-friendly Dutch supermarket chain is Jumbo.
 They carry a large range of plant-based dairy and many of their store brand meat analogues are labeled vegan.
 They also stock Sofine and Vegetarische Slager (vegetarian butcher) meats.
-The latter are not all vegan, but their kipstukjes are (very realistic ‘chicken’).
+The latter are not all vegan.
 Vegan meat alternatives are usually labeled as such.
-Most of Jumbo’s Goudeerlijk bread is vegan.
-Many Jumbo supermarkets now stock Wilmersburger vegan cheese.
+Most of Jumbo's Goudeerlijk bread is vegan.
+Many Jumbo supermarkets now stock a variety of vegan cheeses and dressings by Violife, Bedda and Follow Your Heart.

 Health food stores